PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Example-based Adaptation through Prompt Learning

-Given a training example $i$ from domain $j$, we select the $m$ features from $R_j$ which are most associated to this example to form its prompt.
-To do that, we compute the L2 distance between the T5 embeddings of the DRF features with the T5 embeddings of each of the example's tokens.
+\paragraph{Annotating DRF-based Prompts for Training} We denote the DRF set of the $j$th domain with $R_j$.
+Given a training example $i$ from domain $j$, we select the $m$ features from $R_j$ which are most associated with this example to form its prompt.
+To do that, we compute the Euclidean distance between the T5 embeddings of the DRF features and the T5 embeddings of each of the example's tokens.
 We then rank this list of pairs by their scores and select the top $m$ features.\footnote{In this computation we consider the non-contextual embeddings learned by T5 during its pre-training.
-In our experiments we consider only unigrams (words) as DRFs.}
+In our experiments we consider only unigrams (words) as DRFs.} In Table~\ref{tab:drf_examples} we provide a sample of DRFs from the DRF sets associated with each domain in the rumor detection task (\S~\ref{sec:experiments}), alongside their frequency statistics for being annotated in a training example's prompt.

 To conclude, our methods for domain-specific DRF set extraction and for prompt annotation of training examples, demonstrate three attractive properties.
 First, every example has its own unique prompt.
 Second, our prompts map each training example to the semantic space of its domain.
 Lastly, the domain-specific DRF sets may overlap in their semantics, either by including the same tokens or by including tokens with similar meanings.
 This way they provide a more nuanced domain signature compared to the domain name alone.
 This is later used during the inference phase when the model can generate an example-specific prompt that consists of features from the DRF sets of the various source domains.